Hard Asset Reserve

 What the deliverable looks like.

-A composite rendering of an eight-section Private Reserve Strategy Brief for a $1M–$5M engagement.
+A composite rendering of a Private Reserve Strategy Brief for a $1M–$5M engagement.
 Composite content on the left; annotation on the right.

 Read the annotated brief